A tetrachotomy for expansions of the real ordered additive group: Defining a field

-Theorem E follows.
-Note that a structure defines an isomorphic copy of $( \Cal P(\mathbb{N}), \mathbb{N}, \in, +, \cdot)$ if and only if it defines an isomorphic copy of $(\R,<,+,\cdot,\mathbb{Z})$.
+Theorem F follows.
+The conclusion of statement (2) in Theorem \ref{thm:field-type} does not rule out the possibility that $\Cal R$ is type A. Note that a structure defines an isomorphic copy of $( \Cal P(\mathbb{N}), \mathbb{N}, \in, +, \cdot)$ if and only if it defines an isomorphic copy of $(\R,<,+,\cdot,\mathbb{Z})$.
 Friedman, Kurdyka, Miller, and Speissegger \cite{FKMS} gave an example of type A structure that defines an isomorphic copy of $(\R,<,+,\cdot,\mathbb{Z})$.
-Therefore the conclusion of statement (2) in Theorem \ref{thm:field-type} does not rule out that $\Cal R$ is type A.

 Before proving Theorem \ref{thm:field-type} we establish a few lemmas used in the proof.
 We fix one further notation: A \textbf{complementary interval} of $A \subseteq \R$ is a connected component of the complement of the closure of $A$.